goshevs/mariadbSpiderHPC/README.md

 ### All other files

-All remaning files configure, start and stop the database instance.
+All remaining files configure, start and stop the database instance.

 **Unless users know what they are doing, they should not edit them.**